OutsourcedGuru/ds203-instructions/README.md

 #### Right-side menu ("Menu Group 2")
 Here, I just indicate what I'm seeing currently on my screen based upon the prior selections I made, noting that yours may show differently.
 * Graphic indicating the current trigger style and channel (I've discovered that if you cycle through the options, it can trigger when the THR (threshold) value is passed by the signal as indicated by the color of this graphic.
 In other words, choose the blue graphic with an arrow pointing at a down-going edge if you want the standard trigger mode for CH-A.)
-* THR <span style="color:cyan">The color associated with CH-A is cyan if it is currently selected.</span> (For the Raspberry Pi 3's output PINs this should reasonably be 50% of the 3V expected, say 1.5V or 2V perhaps to make things easier.)
+* THR The color associated with CH-A is cyan if it is currently selected.
+(For the Raspberry Pi 3's output PINs this should reasonably be 50% of the 3V expected, say 1.5V or 2V perhaps to make things easier.)
-* V1 <span style="color:cyan">The color associated with CH-A is cyan if it is currently selected.</span>  (Horizontal reference line suitable for measuring ΔV when used with V2.)
+* V1 The color associated with CH-A is cyan if it is currently selected.
+(Horizontal reference line suitable for measuring ΔV when used with V2.)
-* V2 <span style="color:cyan">The color associated with CH-A is cyan if it is currently selected.</span>
+* V2 The color associated with CH-A is cyan if it is currently selected.
-* T1 <span style="color:brown">The color associated with synchronous mode is brown since this is related.</span>  (Vertical reference line suitable for measuring ΔT when used with T2.)
+* T1 The color associated with synchronous mode is brown since this is related.
+(Vertical reference line suitable for measuring ΔT when used with T2.)
-* T2 <span style="color:brown">The color associated with synchronous mode is brown since this is related.</span>
+* T2 The color associated with synchronous mode is brown since this is related.
-* Y <span style="color:cyan">The color associated with CH-A is cyan if it is currently selected.</span>  (Used to adjust the entire waveform(s) up and down on the screen above/below 0V.)
+* Y The color associated with CH-A is cyan if it is currently selected.
+(Used to adjust the entire waveform(s) up and down on the screen above/below 0V.)
-* X <span style="color:brown">The color associated with synchronous mode is brown since this is related.</span>
+* X The color associated with synchronous mode is brown since this is related.
-* T0 <span style="color:brown">The color associated with synchronous mode is brown since this is related.</span>  (Vertical reference line which indicates the Y-axis.)
+* T0 The color associated with synchronous mode is brown since this is related.
+(Vertical reference line which indicates the Y-axis.)
-* 4K <span style="color:brown">The color associated with synchronous mode is brown since this is related.</span>  (Sampling amount, per-channel presumably.)
+* 4K The color associated with synchronous mode is brown since this is related.
+(Sampling amount, per-channel presumably.)
-* EXT <span style="color:white">The color associated with EXT is white since this is otherwise unrelated to the other color codes seen.</span>
+* EXT The color associated with EXT is white since this is otherwise unrelated to the other color codes seen.

 #### Bottom display-only data
 The values seen here are not menu items and may not be selected.
 These are usually the result of setting up on-screen V1/V2/T1/T2 references to measure signals.
 Here, I just indicate what I'm seeing currently on my screen based upon the prior selections I made, noting that yours may show differently.
-* ΔV: +4.80V <span style="color:cyan">The color associated with CH-A is cyan if it is currently selected.</span>
+* ΔV: +4.80V The color associated with CH-A is cyan if it is currently selected.
-* ΔT: +133 µS <span style="color:brown">The color associated with synchronous mode is brown since this is related.</span>
+* ΔT: +133 µS The color associated with synchronous mode is brown since this is related.
 * Vbt +4.15V The internal battery voltage, as charged

 #### On-screen indicators and markers
 * T: Horizontal line for the trigger voltage associated with either CH-A or CH-B, depending upon its associated color
-* 1: The CH-A waveform, if shown  <span style="color:cyan">The color associated with CH-A is cyan.</span>
+* 1: The CH-A waveform, if shown.
+The color associated with CH-A is cyan.
-* 2: The CH-B waveform, if shown  <span style="color:yellow">The color associated with CH-B is yellow.</span>
+* 2: The CH-B waveform, if shown.
+The color associated with CH-B is yellow.
-* 3: The CH-C waveform, if shown  <span style="color:purple">The color associated with CH-C is purple.</span>
+* 3: The CH-C waveform, if shown.
+The color associated with CH-C is purple.
-* 4: The CH-D waveform, if shown  <span style="color:green">The color associated with CH-D is green.</span>
+* 4: The CH-D waveform, if shown.
+The color associated with CH-D is green.
 * Unmarked vertical line: The marker associated with the T1 reference, useful for measuring the ΔT of one cycle of the waveform when in the HOLD position, for example
 * Unmarked vertical line: The marker associated with the T2 reference, useful for measuring the ΔT of one cycle of the waveform when in the HOLD position, for example
 * Unmarked vertical line: The marker associated with the T0 reference